 Carburetor Diagnosis

-Diagnosis is pretty simple, remove the carburetor bowl and check the contents.
-Finding a gungy deposit, corrosion or dirt means we found our problem.
+The diagnosis is pretty simple, remove the carburetor bowl and check the contents.
+Finding a gungy deposit, corrosion, or dirt means we have found our problem.

 The process looks like this: